 Stronghold Engineering was given an opportunity to provide power in 14 of Lake Elsinore Unified School District’s locations—10 schools and 4 administration buildings.
 At these locations, Stronghold successfully installed 67 solar carports over parking areas covering 225,932 square feet.
+The LEUSD Solar Carport project will positively impact the environment and the local community.

 Solar energy from Stronghold’s recent West Riverside Landfill Location is offsetting energy gathered by the solar parking canopies in the 14 locations.
 Each site receives between 6-10% of the power collected by the landfill’s solar system.
 Energy from the landfill location is primarily offered to elementary schools that have less space dedicated to parking and consequently less space for solar carports.
 The landfill’s solar energy is divided as follows: